Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 \begin{remark} We note that while Theorem \ref{thm:long} is a result on how to properly interpret $\Delta_{\rm long}$ in the context of a long regression, \citet[][Theorem 2]{imai2010} is a result on the identification of \emph{natural} indirect effects via the same type of regression and the additional conditions (a)-(c) above.
 Related to our discussion in Remark \ref{rem:controlled-effects}, the \emph{natural} indirect effect does not coincide with our notion of indirect effect in Theorem \ref{thm:long}.
 To see the difference, note that the \emph{natural} indirect effect, defined as $\bar\delta(d) = E[Y(d,A(1)) - Y(d,A(0))]$, can be written as

 under sequential ignorability, and is distinct from $\Delta^{\rm l}_{\rm ind}$ in \eqref{eq:long-ind} because $\omega^{\rm l}_{\rm ind}(a) \ne \pi_{1}(a) - \pi_{0}(a)$.
 Conceptually, the literature on mediation analysis defines an indirect effect as a target parameter and then determines conditions under which such indirect effects could be identified from the data.
 In contrast, we characterize the decomposition of estimands in terms of average direct causal effects, as defined in Definition \ref{def:DCE}, and then group the remaining terms as indirect or selection terms, depending on the case.
-We note, however, that our indirect effects coincide with those characterized by $\bar \delta(d)$ in the case of the short regression from Section \ref{sec:short}.
-That is, $\Delta^{\rm s}_{\rm ind}$ in \eqref{eq:short-ind-2} equals $\bar \delta(0)$. \end{remark}
+We note, however, that our indirect effects coincide with those characterized by $\bar \delta(d)$ in the case of the short regression, i.e., $\Delta^{\rm s}_{\rm ind}$ in \eqref{eq:short-ind-2} equals $\bar \delta(0)$. \end{remark}

+\begin{remark} Under the conditions of Theorem \ref{thm:long} and assuming that $\mu(d,a)$ is linear, it follows that $\Delta_{\rm ind}^{\rm l} = 0$, and so $\Delta_{\rm long}$ captures the direct causal effect.
+In this case, $\Delta_{\rm short}$ equals the direct effect plus the indirect effect, justifying the common practice of using $\Delta_{\rm short} - \Delta_{\rm long}$ to estimate the indirect effect.
+However, Theorems \ref{thm:short} and \ref{thm:long} show that this interpretation fails when $\mu(d,a)$ is nonlinear.
+Then, (i) the direct effects identified by the two regressions may differ, and (ii) $\Delta_{\rm long}$ may itself include an indirect component if actions are not mutually exclusive and binary.
+As a result, $\Delta_{\rm short} - \Delta_{\rm long}$ no longer isolates the indirect effect. \end{remark}

+\begin{remark} Our findings conceptually align with prior critiques in the literature on mediation analysis regarding the limitations of interpreting regression coefficients as causal direct effects.
+In particular, \citet{kaufman2004critique} provide an early warning against using covariate adjustment to infer biological mediation.
+Using a potential outcomes framework, they show that even in randomized experiments, adjusting for post-treatment variables can yield misleading inferences unless strong and often unrealistic assumptions hold—such as no unmeasured mediator-outcome confounding or no interaction at the unit level. \citet{kaufman2009gilding} further advocates for grounding mediation analysis in formal causal estimands, such as controlled direct effects, rather than relying on statistical associations.
+These contributions reinforce our argument that regression-based estimands like $\Delta_{\rm short}$ and $\Delta_{\rm long}$ may not recover interpretable causal effects in the absence of strong identifying assumptions. \end{remark}